How To Turn An Owner-Run Business Into A Management-Run Business

 Once you’ve downloaded the outbound owner's brain and created a roadmap, the next step is to start adding depth to the Organizational Chart.
 A company with 15 employees will have a flat organizational structure.
 That means it will have a single owner-operator with 15 people reporting directly to them.

-From a capital and operational perspective, that can actually be an efficient company but you’re limited by the talents of that single owner-operator and their ability to manage others.
-It’s this limit that causes most companies like this to never grow beyond a certain size.
-In order to push past that point, a company needs to grow its organizational structure.
+From a capital and operational perspective, that can actually be an efficient company, but you’re limited by the talents of that single owner-operator and their ability to manage others.
+This limit causes most companies like this to never grow beyond a certain size.
+A company needs to grow its organizational structure to push past that point.

-The other end of the spectrum is a company with more than 50 employees.
+The other end of the spectrum is a company with over 50 employees.
 These companies can also be quite efficient because they have a management layer.

-“If you have 25 people working for you that that means you often have people wearing two hats,” he explains.
+“If you have 25 people working for you, you often have people wearing two hats,” he explains.
 “You'll have someone who's both a service manager and a tech.
-Or both a sales manager and a salesperson because if they're a full-time sales manager, they won't be managing two or three people.
+Or both a sales manager and a salesperson because they won't be managing two or three people if they're a full-time sales manager.
 It just isn't efficient for that to happen.”

 When you begin building out the organizational structure, look at who is wearing multiple hats and what those specific hats have in common.
 Is there something psychologically similar about those roles?

-When you start assigning responsibilities, make sure that the roles that each individual is taking on are similar enough to make use of their strengths and not divide their attention too much.
+When you start assigning responsibilities, make sure that the roles each individual is taking on are similar enough to use their strengths and not divide their attention too much.

 Growing Capacity Vs Hiring Capacity